akash098p/Login-Registration-Page/README.md

 ## 🧩Customization Tips
   Replace [Enter your website name] in the HTML with your actual site or app name.
-  Change social <a href="#"> links to actual OAuth endpoints or remove them if not needed.

   Customize fonts, colors, and spacing via style.css.